You want smart political talk without the meltdowns?

 I believe that God puts people in my life and all of our lives at the right moment.

-So I was praying about it and doing my research, and I just asked God to send me the right charity.
+And so I was praying about it and doing my research, and I just asked God to send me the right charity.

-And he said, One of my really good friends, and they've since become best friends, Dan Rooney, just started this organization.
+And he said, one of my really good friends, and they've since become best friends, Dan Rooney, just started this organization.

-You give 90-what percent of your proceeds back into the organization, back to scholarships.
+You give 90 what percent of your proceeds back into the organization, back to scholarships.

 That's amazing.

-That's a really high that's a really high rate.
+That's a really high rate.

-And really high rate.
+Really high rate.

 And it's very expensive to do this.

-Um and you do give to Folds of Honor with every book that you're selling.
+And you do give to Folds of Honor with every book that you're selling.

 Why don't you tell us, Dan, how did you come up with this concept?